 [evening phone number]

-Speakers in [your city/town] will highlight the need for additional support for afterschool programs as they adjust to pandemic realities.
+Speakers at the [program name] event will highlight the need for additional support for afterschool programs as they adjust to pandemic realities.
 They will call for expanding afterschool opportunities so that every child who needs a program has access to one, and discuss the benefits of afterschool programs, including inspiring children to learn, keeping them safe in the hours when juvenile crime peaks, and giving working parents peace of mind that their children are safe and supervised after the school day ends.
 At the event, parents and supporters will sign a petition that urges lawmakers to build on current local, state, and federal investments to sustain and grow afterschool programs here and across the nation.

 Participants in the Lights On Afterschool rally include [list high-profile guests by name, like the mayor, city council members, local business leaders, educators and other officials].
 The event will spotlight the range of programming available at the [name of program], including its [add some specific offerings, particularly those focused on STEM, academic support, physical fitness, and those featuring community partners].
 Hundreds of parents, supporters and community members are expected to attend.